amadeus/IL2-Mission-Planner/README.md

 ## Setting up

 Clone the repository.
 In the repository directory, run `npm ci` followed by `bower install` to fetch dependencies.
 Edit conf/conf.json to match your desired setup.
 I recommend starting with the defaults (streaming false and api set to none) and just substituting in your domain name.
-Run `npm run dist` to generate the files to push to your web server and then fetch the tiles from the 'dist' folder of [the tiles repo](https://github.com/ServError/tiles.il2missionplanner.com) and drop them into your webserver root (unless you configured otherwise).
-This last step will be automated at some point soon.
+Run `npm run dist` to generate the files to push to your web server and optionally run `npm run tiles` to fetch the tiles from the 'dist' folder of [the tiles repo](https://github.com/ServError/tiles.il2missionplanner.com) and drop them into the tiles subdirectory of the output.
+Tiles only need to be fetched once.

+### Updating
+Simply run `npm run dist` again after a `git pull` and merge the updated output files with your webroot.

 ### Streaming